-IS THE CLIMATE EMERGENCY TOO BIG A TOPIC TO TACKLE IN A LIGHT-HEARTED WAY?
+IS THE CLIMATE EMERGENCY TOO URGENT TO LAUGH ABOUT?

 What A Mess: A Book About Messy Adults and the Earth

-In late 2020 we re-branded the agency to better align with our purpose and the urgency of the challenges ahead.
-We wanted a memorable and distinctive way to raise the issues that matter most to us and help tell the story of our rebrand.
-Our brief became: ‘How might we get clients to explore and remember the themes in our rebrand, without it feeling heavy?’
+In late 2020 we rebranded to better align with our purpose and the urgency of the challenges ahead.
+We wanted a memorable way to raise the issues that matter most to us and help tell the story of our rebrand.
+Our brief became: ‘How might we get people to explore and remember the themes in our rebrand, without it feeling heavy?’

 Our purpose is to ‘grow big ideas for the people and brands our planet needs,’ which is great in a work and business context but can be challenging on a personal level.
-It brings up lots of questions: Am I responsible?
+Looking at the world today – and our coming decade – questions come up: Am I responsible?
 Did I contribute?
 What can I do?
-For us, finding a way to communicate this big idea in a way that wasn’t confronting or accusative was crucial.
+For us, finding a way to communicate this in a way that wasn’t confronting or accusative was crucial.

 We decided quickly that a kids book was the perfect vehicle for our message: engaging and unexpected.
-It would give us the opportunity to to talk about complex issues in a simple, uncomplicated way, and skirt any finger-pointing.
+It would give us the opportunity to talk about complex issues in an uncomplicated way, and skirt any finger-pointing.

-It shows both current and future clients that it is possible to be playful with serious topics.
+It shows people looking to make change that it is possible to be playful with serious topics.
 And perhaps most importantly: it’s also a chance for readers to discuss tricky themes in an abstract way with a forgiving audience first: kids!

 “Could you also send a copy to [the Prime Minister’ office]?
 Might be in terms he can understand.”